-Zener diodes or voltage reference diodes are used in a variety of circuits to enable them to provide a voltage reference.
+Zener diodes or voltage reference diodes are used in a variety of electronic circuit designs to enable them to provide a voltage reference.
 They can also be used in other circuits apart from just providing a voltage reference.

 There are many circuits that use Zener diodes, ranging from very simple Zener diode circuits, up to far more complicated ones.

 A few examples of Zener diode circuits are given below along with some circuit design hints and tips.

 The most basic Zener diode circuit consist of a single Zener diode and a resistor.
 The Zener diode provides the reference voltage, but a series resistor must be in place to limit the current into the diode otherwise a large amount of current would flow through it and it could be destroyed.

 The value of the resistor in the Zener diode circuit should be calculated to give the required value of current for the supply voltage used.
 Typically most low power leaded Zener diodes have a maximum power dissipation of 400 mW.

 Ideally the circuit design should be configured to dissipate less than about half this value, but to operate correctly the current into the Zener diode should not fall below about 5 mA or they do not regulate correctly.

 There are many places where Zener diodes or voltage reference diodes can be used.
 Each electronic circuit design has its own aspects to the design, but it can be helpful to see how one circuit design is undertaken to give an insight into the techniques and practices used.

 In this example a Zener diode / voltage reference diode circuit design is used to supply a regulated 5.1 Volt rail consuming 2 mA, from an input voltage supply of 12 volts.